Queener Design offers a full range of publication design services from start-ups to redesign, tune-ups to tear-downs.

 About the Artist, Chuck Queener:

-Chuck Queener, is a graphic designer and illustrator, known for his exciting and colorful paintings for the automotive and racing industries, especially for Ferrari.
+Chuck Queener, is a graphic designer and illustrator, known for his exciting and colorful paintings for the automotive and racing industries.

 He attended Art Center School (Art Center College of Design) in the mid-1960s.
 Specializing in publication design, he has held staff positions at Motor Trend, Road & Track, SKI Magazine, Automobile, and was Creative Director at TAM Communications for over 17 years.

 Chuck has designed numerous award-winning books: Salute to Ferrari by Louis Klemantaski & Jesse Alexander, A Champion’s View by Phil Hill, Phil Hill: A Driving Life, and Ferrari: Stories from Those Who Lived the Legend.

 As a graphic designer, Queener created the iconic logo for the Monterey Historic Automobile Races and produced its program for over 30 years.
 In 1987 he was asked by David E. Davis, Jr. to redesign Automobile magazine and that was the launching pad for Queener Design.
 Since then he has designed numerous consumer and trade titles in a variety of fields.
 Currently he produces the event program for The Amelia Island Concours d’Elegance, which he has done since 1996.

 His illustrations have appeared in Automobile, Car and Driver, Motor Trend, Road & Track, and many European publications.
 In 2006 David Bull Publishing released Chuck’s gold-medal-winning “The Alphabet and the Automobile”.
 He has produced five posters for Club Ferrari France, three for Jacques Swaters’ 40th anniversary in 1992, nine for the Amelia Island Concours and many others.

 Additionally, Chuck has been a judge at the National Magazine Awards for 17 years.